Mary Jane Veloso comes home - ExBulletin

 Veloso, now 39, was arrested, tried and sentenced to death in 2010 for trying to smuggle 2.6 kilograms of heroin into Indonesia.
 Born into a poor family in Nueva Ecija, Veloso worked in Dubai as a domestic helper before flying to Indonesia in early 2010 for a job that apparently no longer existed.

 In Kuala Lumpur, Veloso was invited by her goddaughter identified as Christine or Cristina to fly to Yogyakarta.
 He was given a new suitcase and $500.
-It was at Yogyakartas Adisucipto Airport that she was arrested because heroin wrapped in aluminum foil had apparently been hidden in the lining of her suitcase.
+It was at Adisucipto Airport in Yogyakartas that she was arrested because heroin wrapped in foil had apparently been hidden in the lining of her suitcase.

 Mary Jane's story resonates with many people: a mother trapped in the grip of poverty, who made a desperate choice that changed the course of her life.
 Even though she was held responsible under Indonesian law, she remains a victim of her situation, Marcos said.